AI Journaling: a practical guide

 Why more people are looking at it now

 A lot of us are asking for a bit of help without turning our inner life into a public feed.
-When a private tool can remember context for you—in your words, in your time—journaling can start to feel less like “I finally wrote it down” and more like “I am getting to know my own week.”
+When a private tool can remember context for you, in your words and on your time, journaling can start to feel less like “I finally wrote it down” and more like “I am getting to know my own week.”
 The center of it is still the same: a few still minutes, and a little room to be honest.
 The right software only tries to get out of the way of that.

 Where Quippe AI fits in